-Report Shows IN Lags Far Behind in Coal Ash Cleanup
+2020 Report Shows Indiana Lags Far Behind in Coal Ash Cleanup

 The Hoosier Environmental Council’s work on coal ash receives generous support from the Energy Foundation, the Herbert Simon Family Foundation, the McKinney Family Foundation, and the Nina Mason Pulliam Charitable Trust.